hmsgwebmaster/tune-pi/README.md

 # Tune Pi
 Real-time Captioning for Time-based Media

-Raspberry Pi nodejs apps connect to the Tune server (https://github.com/ericpugh/tune) to sync videos playing on physical devices with transcripts viewed through a web browser.
+Raspberry Pi nodejs apps that connect to the Tune server (https://github.com/ericpugh/tune) to sync videos playing on devices with transcripts viewed through a web browser.

 - tune-pi.js connects to the Tune server, and uses OMXplayer on the Pi as the videoplayer
 - tune-bs.js connects to the Tune server, and uses BrightSigns as the videoplayer